Calebfeliciano/weather-dashboard/Readme.md

 # 🌦️ Weather API

+# 🌦️ Weather API

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-A full-stack weather dashboard built with **TypeScript**, **Express**, **Vite**, and the **OpenWeatherMap API**.
-Users can search for any city and view current weather conditions and a 5-day forecast.
-All searched cities are stored in history and can be revisited or deleted.
+A sleek and responsive full-stack weather dashboard built with **TypeScript**, **Express**, **Vite**, and the **OpenWeatherMap API**.
+Users can search for any city to instantly view its current weather conditions and a 5-day forecast.
+Searched cities are saved in a history panel and can be revisited or deleted.

 ---